yarah-yma1/USB-TTL-Cable-Connections-Utilizing-Arduino/README.md

 - [References](#references)

 ## Introduction
 This project demonstrates dual serial communication using an Arduino Uno through both USB (hardware serial) and a TTL adapter (software serial).
 Python scripts are used to identify and read data from one or multiple serial ports simultaneously, enabling external data monitoring without relying on the Arduino IDE Serial Monitor.
 This tutorial will consist of 2 parts.
 The first part will consist of reading in from one port the USB hardware serial and the second part will consist of running both a TTL and USB serial.
-[1]

 ## Background
-Serial communication is a fundamental method for transmitting data between microcontrollers and external devices.
-The Arduino Uno features a single hardware serial interface over USB, but additional serial ports can be implemented using the SoftwareSerial library.
-Python, through the PySerial library, enables real time serial data acquisition for analysis and debugging outside of embedded development environments.
+Serial communication is an important method for transmitting data between microcontrollers and outside devices.
+The Arduino Uno has a single hardware serial interface over USB, but additional serial ports can be implemented using the SoftwareSerial library.
+Through the PySerial library python can allow for real time serial data acquisition for analysis and debugging outside of embedded development environments.
+[1]

 ## Build of Materials
 - Arduino Uno